jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

 Execute it or run it as a dry run command <br />

-jfrog rt del --spec delete-large-artifacts.spec --dry-run
+`./jfrog rt del --spec delete-large-artifacts.spec`